glowkeeper/Markdown-with-References/README.md

 _Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over._

 Bang!
-Of course, you still need to include that Bill McKibben article, so you head on over to Zotero, highlight the Rolling Stone article, hit _cmd+shift+c_ (on a Mac) and then paste that reference into your Markdown using _cmd+v_:
+Of course, you still need to include that Bill McKibben reference, so you head on over to Zotero, highlight the Rolling Stone article, hit _cmd+shift+c_ (on a Mac) and then paste that citation into your Markdown using _cmd+v_:

+_Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over @bill_mckibben_global_2012._

+...note the citation key _@bill_mckibben_global_2012_.

+Then, when you finish your document _renewables.md_, you export, into the same directory as your markdown file, your Zotero library in _Better BibTeX_ format.
+Callit, for example, _library.bib_.
+Make sure your CSL file, for example, _ieee-with-url.csl_, is also in that directory.
+Finally, create a _meta file_, for example _meta.txt_, that contains your paper's title, the auther(s), the header and the footer.
+Here's my _meta.txt_:

+---
+title: Only Oil Executives and Their Friends in Government Believe Fracking is a Good Energy Option
+author: Steve Huckle
+header-includes:
+    - \usepackage{fancyhdr}
+    - \pagestyle{fancy}
+    - \lhead{\thepage}
+    - \chead{}
+    - \rhead{}
+    - \lfoot{© Steve Huckle}
+    - \cfoot{}
+    - \rfoot{}
+    - \renewcommand{\headrulewidth}{0.4pt}
+    - \renewcommand{\footrulewidth}{0.4pt}
+---

+Finally, to produce a fully referenced PDF:

+_pandoc --normalize --toc --metadata link-citations=true --filter pandoc-citeproc -V documentclass=report "meta.txt" "renewables.md" --biblio "library.bib" --csl "ieee-with-url.csl" --latex-engine=xelatex -s -S -o "renewables.pdf"_

+..._renewables.pdf_ should be a beautifully formatted PDF, complete with a table of contents, that contains the following text and reference:

-_Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over @Bill_mckibben_2012._
+_Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over <sup>1</sup>._

+_[1] Bill McKibben, “Global Warming’s Terrifying New Math.” http://www.rollingstone.com/politics/news/global-warmings-terrifying-new-math-20120719, Jul-2012._